bwrrp/slimdom.js/README.md

 To query a slimdom document using XPath or XQuery, use [FontoXPath][fontoxpath].

+To query a slimdom document using CSS, see [this example][sizzle-example] which shows how to use [sizzle][sizzle] to run queries using CSS selectors.

 ### HTML & browser-specific features and behavior

 Emulating a full browser environment is not the goal of this library.
 Consider using [jsdom][jsdom] instead if you need that.